Simoneutili/RubiksCubeAssemblyLine/README.md

 ### CAD Model

-Below is an image of the CAD model representing the layout and components of the automatic assembly line:
+Below is a CAD model image illustrating the layout and components of the automatic assembly line, with each actuator clearly labeled by a corresponding letter.

 ![CAD Model](./images/3DModelAssemblyLine.png)
-*Replace this placeholder with your actual CAD model image.*

 ### Automatic Line Visualization Video